Off-duty Maryland firefighter risks life to save man from jumping off bridge: 'I care about you'

 "[Glenn] is a lifesaver.
 He did what he thought was right."

-Hogg said that both Glenn and the fire department has received a “crazy outpouring of support from all over the region” after sharing the news of the heroic act on Wednesday.
+Hogg said that both Glenn and the fire department had received a “crazy outpouring of support from all over the region” after sharing the news of the heroic act on Wednesday.

-This isn’t the first time an off-duty firefighter with the Howard County Department of Fire and Rescue Services has saved someone’s life before.
+This isn’t the first time an off-duty firefighter with the Howard County Department of Fire and Rescue Services has saved someone’s life.
 Hogg recalled a time a couple of years ago one of their firefighters saved a child from drowning in a frozen lake.

 “This is just a part of their lifestyle,” she said.